brunorijsman/quantum-internet-hackathon-2022/docs/run-qiskit-code.md

 > > >

-The concrete derived class `ClusteredQuantumComputer` provides the exact same set of abstract operations, but the mapping of these abstract operations to concrete operations on the underlying hardware is more complicated:

--   The clustered quantum computer consists of `nr_processors` quantum processors.

--   The total number of qubits that are available for running quantum algorithms (we call these the main qubits) across all processors is `total_nr_qubits`.
-These qubits are assumed to be equally divided across the processors, which means that each processor has `total_nr_qubits` / `nr_processors` main qubits.

--   Each processor also has some additional ancillary qubits (which are called the entanglement qubit and the teleport qubit) in addition to the main qubits to implement teleportation and cat states.

--   As far as the algorithm developer is concerned, the class `ClusteredQuantumComputer` provides the abstraction of a single logical quantum computer that has `total_nr_qubits` qubits.
-The exact same algorithm code can run on either a monolithic or a clustered quantum computer.
-Under the hood, operations on logical qubits are mapped to operations on the underlying physical qubits.
-In the case of a clustered quantum computer this mapping is as follows.
+To the algorithm, the class `ClusteredQuantumComputer` provides the illusion that the clustered quantum computer has a set of logical qubits, indexed 0 thru `total_nr_qubits`-1.
+The algorithm can perform a single-qubit gate on any logical qubit and a two-qubit gate on any pair of logical qubits.

+Under the hood, the qubits are actually distributed across the multiple processors.
+For the sake of this explanation we will call these concrete qubits.

+When the algorithm performs a gate operation on one or two logical qubits, it is the job of the `ClusteredQuantumComputer` class is to map the logical qubits to the underlying concrete qubit and then to perform the operation on those underlying concrete qubits.
+In the Python code this is called mapping the global qubit index to a local qubit index.

+The details of how this mapping takes place are as follows:

 -   For single-qubit operations (e.g. `hadamard`) the mapping figures out which physical qubit on which physical processor the logical qubit maps to, and performs the single-qubit operation on